-Celebrate Earth Day and the arrival of spring by learning about our region’s many bird species!
+Celebrate the arrival of spring by learning about our region’s many bird species!

 Are you ready to explore into the wonderful world of watching birds?
 Or have you watched birds for awhile, but wish to expand your knowledge about birds?